The Dark Herald Recommends: The Haunted Mansion

 A fine, boring Halloween movie.

-That is my only real objection here.
+That is my only real problem here.
 This thing is just plain dull, I never laughed once.
 I was never particularly scared either but no one ever is scared by special effects comedies.
 It had all of the baseline problems that Ghostbusters (2016) had, but it didn’t have Paul Fieg and the cast making them worse.
-Meaning that Katie Dipold would appear to be competent but boring as a writer.
+Meaning that Katie Dipold would appear to be a competent but boring writer.

 It does try to grapple with the very big question of death and grieving.
 And how you have to go through the process of grief before you move on with your life.
-Ben can’t deal with the death of his wife and Travis can’t deal with the loss of a father at the worst age there is for a boy to lose his father like that.
+Ben can’t deal with the death of his wife and Travis can’t deal with the loss of a father.
 The Old Historian (Devito) will soon be dying himself.
 It tries to come to grips with these questions but can’t really succeed.
-That said, yeah, I’ll give points for trying.
+That said, I’ve got to give points for trying.

 I’d say there is audience an audience for this thing, I saw it with my severely autistic niece and she thoroughly enjoyed it.
 On the basis of that I’d say the market is kids between seven and twelve.
 If Disney had kept the budget in the Disney Channel range they’d be fine.
 As it is they are going to lose money but at least not on the scale they have for the past year since this thing only ran about $150 million in the budget department.